komaltayade/Task-4-Dashboard-Design/README.md

 - Visual Breakdown:

-  1. Sales by Country: Donut chart shows country-wise sales share
+  1. Sales by Country: A donut chart visualizes the sales share by country, offering insights into the top-performing regions.

-  2. Sales by State: Bar chart for top-performing states
+  2. Sales by State: A bar chart displays the best-performing states, helping to identify regional trends.

-  3. Sales by Category: Bar chart comparing Technology, Furniture, and Office Supplies
+  3. Sales by Category: A bar chart compares sales in the key categories: Technology, Furniture, and Office Supplies.

-  4. Sales by Market: Pie chart showing regional market distribution (e.g., APAC, EMEA)
+  4. Sales by Market: A pie chart highlights the distribution of sales across regional markets, such as APAC, EMEA, and others.

-  5. Sales by Ship Mode: Horizontal bar chart for delivery method usage (e.g., Standard, First Class)
+  5. Sales by Ship Mode: A horizontal bar chart presents the breakdown of delivery methods, showing the usage of Standard, First Class and other shipping options.

+- Filters:

+  1.Category Filter: Allows selection of categories (Furniture, Office Supplies, Technology) for more granular insights.

+  2.Market Filter: Enables market selection, with options like Africa, APAC, EMEA, etc., to view region-specific data.

 - Filters Present: